alanjoshua/TickerAnalyzer/README.md

 → **Alpaca-Market** is used for historic price data

 → **FMP** is the primary data source for a ticker’s Income statement and balance sheet data.
-Currently the free tier is being used, so data is only limited to top companies such as Apple, Nvidia. etc
+Currently the free tier is being used, so data is limited to top companies such as Apple, Nvidia. etc

 → **Yahoo Finance** is the backup source if FMP does not provide the ticker information.
 Since Yahoo blocks web               scrapers, I used yFinance, a popular python library that is used to access yahoo’s data.
 To do this, a python                 FastAPI microservice is also being run